 |Setting||West Yorkshire's Denley Moor in 1934|

-This is a successful cross with elements of kitchen sink films and crime dramas that glamorise the life of gangsters and their molls.
-The robber's outdoor hideaway scenes were filmed at High Force Waterfall with the town scenes were filmed at Beamish Open Air Museum and Tow Law in County Durham instead of Yorkshire because, according to Palin,
+This is a successful cross between elements of kitchen sink films and crime dramas that glamorise the life of gangsters and their molls.
+The robber's outdoor hideaway scenes were filmed at High Force Waterfall, while the town scenes were filmed at Beamish Open Air Museum and Tow Law in County Durham instead of Yorkshire because, according to Palin:

 We filmed in Durham because Yorkshire wasn't grotty enough.